A World Restored, by Henry A. Kissinger, subtitled

 arranging the series of congresses designed to defeat the

-revolutionary outbreaks, Metternich wrote a profession of
+revolutionary outbreaks, Metternich wrote a

 All this gave rise to a type of individual who symbolized the